 Last: W (Sub1) vs. Renato Moicano, Jan.
 18

-He staked his claim as the greatest lightweight of all time by swiftly dispatching late-replacement opponent Moicano at UFC 311.
+Makhachev staked his claim as the greatest lightweight of all time by swiftly dispatching late-replacement Moicano at UFC 311.
 It was his UFC-record fourth title defense and tied Kamaru Usman for the second-longest winning streak in UFC history at 15.
 Makhachev finally won over UFC CEO Dana White, who now agrees he is the best pound-for-pound fighter in the world.
-The only question is whether Makhachev will look to extend his reign of dominance at 155 pounds or take his talents to welterweight in pursuit of a championship in a second weight class. -- Andreas Hale
+Next up for Makhachev will be a move up to welterweight to challenge new champion Della Maddalena, with the date and venue to be determined. -- Andreas Hale

 2. Ilia Topuria